 Migrating to an external database

-- Improved protection against data loss: The FishEye built-in database, which runs HSQLDB, is susceptible to data loss during system crashes.
+- Improved Protection Against Data Loss: The Crucible built-in database, running HSQLDB is somewhat susceptible to data loss during system crashes.
 External databases are generally more resistant to data loss during a system crash.
 HSQLDB is not supported in production environments and should only be used for evaluation purposes.

-- Performance & scalability: If you have a large number of users on your FishEye instance, running the database on the same server as FishEye may slow it down.
-When using the embedded database, the database will always be hosted and run on the same server as FishEye.
+- Performance & Scalability: if you have many users on your Crucible instance, running the database on the same server as Fisheye may slow it down.
+When using the embedded database, the database will always be hosted and run on the same server as Crucible.

-- Data stored in the FishEye database: The FishEye database stores information besides the cache for repository scans.
+- Data Stored in the Crucible Database: The Crucible database stores all information besides the cache for repository scans.
 This means all reviews, comments, review states, user data and user preferences information.

 On this page:

-You can use a number of alternatives to the built-in HSQLDB database for storing FishEye and Crucible's relational data.
-The supported databases versions are listed on the Supported platforms page.
+You can use a number of alternatives to the built-in HSQLDB database for storing Fisheye and Crucible's relational data.
+The supported alternative databases are listed on the Supported platforms page.
 Please note, that only the database versions listed on that page are supported.

-The pages linked below detail the steps required to migrate to an external database:
+The pages linked below outline the steps required to switch to an external database:

-FishEye uses Read Committed transaction isolation.
-There is no requirement to configure this explicitly when setting up an external database - FishEye will configure the transaction isolation when connecting to the database.
+Crucible uses Read Committed transaction isolation.
+There is no requirement to configure this explicitly when setting up an external database - Crucible will configure the transaction isolation when connecting to the database.